Google Translate

 Schools are given a pupil premium grant for:

 • Children who have qualified for free school meals at any point in the past six years.
-The school receives £1345.00 for each of these children.
+The school receives £1515.00 for each of these children.
 Children don’t currently have to be FSM to be Pupil Premium.

 • Children who have been looked after under local authority care for more than one day.
-These children are awarded a premium of £2345.00.
+These children are awarded a premium of £2630.00.

 East Dene Pupil Premium Mission

-• ALL children to have strong self-belief, to be ambitious and secure in setting aspirational personal goals.
+• All children to have strong self-belief, to be ambitious and secure in setting aspirational personal goals.

-• Cultural creativity to be embedded in the curriculum, offering ALL children varied and rich experiences which broaden horizons.
+• Cultural creativity to be embedded in the curriculum, offering all children varied and rich experiences which broaden horizons.

-• ALL staff to be accountable for the outcomes of ALL children.
+• All staff to be accountable for the outcomes of all children.

 Some ways we spend our Pupil Premium